Vaccine Info

 Share

 Valneva SE's VLA1601 is a purified, inactivated, whole Zika virus (ZIKV) vaccine candidate adsorbed on aluminum hydroxide.
 VLA1601 was developed on the original manufacturing platform of Valneva's licensed Japanese Encephalitis vaccine, IXIARO®, which was further optimized.
-Valneva plans to re-initiate clinical development in the first quarter of 2024.
+No preventive vaccines or effective treatments against ZIKV are approved by the U.S. Food and Drug Administration (FDA) or the European Medicines Agency (EMA).
+As such, this mosquito-borne disease remains a public health threat and is included in the FDA's Tropical Disease Priority Review Voucher Program.

 VLA1601 Zika Vaccine Indication

-VLA1601 is a vaccine candidate indicated to prevent Zika infection.
+VLA1601 is a vaccine candidate that is indicated to prevent Zika infection.
 First identified in Uganda in 1947 in monkeys, Zika was later identified in humans in 1952.
 Since 2015, Zika outbreaks have been reported in tropical Africa, Southeast Asia, the Pacific Islands, and the Americas.
-Led by Brazil, 10 countries account for about 89% of Zika cases recorded between 2014 and 2023.
+Led by Brazil, ten countries account for about 89% of Zika cases recorded between 2014 and 2023.
 As of early 2024, Zika outbreaks have been reported by the Pan American Health Organization (PAHO) throughout South and Central America.
+To date, 89 countries and territories have reported evidence of mosquito-transmitted Zika virus infection; however, surveillance remains limited globally.

-According to the World Health Organization, there is scientific consensus that ZIKV is a cause of microcephaly and Guillain-Barré syndrome.
+According to the World Health Organization, there is scientific consensus that ZIKV causes cases of microcephaly and Guillain-Barré syndrome.

 VLA1601 Zika Vaccine Dosage